QuTech-Delft/cQASM-spec/README.md

 cQASM 2.0 specification
 =======================

 This is intended to be a working document for the cQASM 2.0 specification.
 Feel free to add comments/notes using blockquotes (add your name to the top of it to keep things clear, though `git blame` can always be used in case of confusion).
 You should be able to use github's built-in editor to edit this file.
+You can also use the issue system to request and discuss changes.

 Intended purpose of cQASM 2.0